azudi/ranges/Readme.md

       pointcount:                  5,          // The number of point that should be displayed  (--number)
       activecolor:                  "navy",     // The set the background of the active point  (--number)
-      fillpoint:                   3,          // To set number of active point (--string) pointwidth                   35,         // Set the width of the points (--number) disabledcolor                "rgba(230,230,230,0.07",         // Set the color and background of non-active point (--strings) titles      ["Account","BVN","Contact","Verified","Active"]   // The title given to each point and is displayed ontop of the point
+      fillpoint:                   3,          // To set number of active point (--string)
+      pointwidth:                   35,         // Set the width of the points (--number)
+      disabledcolor:                "rgba(230,230,230,0.07",         // Set the color and background of non-active point (--strings)
+      titles:      ["Account","BVN","Contact","Verified","Active"]   // The title given to each point and is displayed ontop of the point
       pointtextlabel:              "number",    // To set the point inner-text (options are number/check)  (--string)

    // PIECHART
        piecolor:               ["white","red","green","teal"],      // To set the colors of the pie strokes (--object)
-       pierange:               [40,20,20,10],      // To set the percentage of the pie strokes (--object) strokepattern           [40,18,26,35],      // To set the width of the pie strokes  (if not set the the stroke width is set to the stroke width) (--object) strokewidth                        40,      // To set the max-width of the pie strokes (--object)
+       pierange:               [40,20,20,10],      // To set the percentage of the pie strokes (--object)
+       strokepattern:           [40,18,26,35],      // To set the width of the pie strokes  (if not set the the stroke width is set to the stroke width) (--object)
+       strokewidth:                        40,      // To set the max-width of the pie strokes (--object)
        stroketitle:             ["Money arrival","Depature","Gross outcome display","Intrest"],  // The stroke title (not more than 13 characters)  (--number)
        strokepatternbackground:      "white",  // The stroke background color if the stroke pattern is set (--string)

+    // LINECHART
+     linerchartcolor:               ["white","red","green","teal"],      // To set the colors of the line strokes (--object)
+    linerchartrange:               [40,20,20,10],      // To set the percentage of the line strokes (--object)
+    strokewidth:                        40,      // To set the max-height of the pie strokes (--number)
+    roundrange:
+    lineprop:             ["january","Feduary","March","April"],  // The stroke title (not more than 7 characters)  (--oblect)
+    boxshadow:      "o.1 0.2",  // To set the background shadow of the stroke (--string)

    // NOTE: THE BALLTIP AND ARROWTIP SHOULD NOT BE USE TOGETHER TO AVOID MERGING ERRORS
    // NOTE: FOR SHORT PERCENT UPDATE AVOID THE USE OF PROPERTY WITH INTENSE GRAPHIC EXAMPLE(box-shadow;arrowtip,balltip,lineargradient)